MSc Biomedical Sciences ResearchFind a programme

-This programme brings together expertise from across many subject areas in the biomedical sciences to provide you with training in several key areas of current research interest.
-The programme focuses on experimental science and is research-informed.
+This programme brings together expertise from across many subject areas in the biomedical sciences to provide you with training in several key areas of current research interests.
+The programme focuses on experimental science and is research informed.
 It will provide you with practical laboratory-based experience with access to specialist techniques in state-of-the-art facilities.

 It is a flexible programme: you will select three lecture-based units and a literature project of your choice, giving you the opportunity to investigate a range of different topics within the biomedical sciences.
 For your final research project, you again have the flexibility to choose your research area from a wide range of suggested projects or you can work with academic staff to design your own research project.
 You can also choose a project offered at an off-campus site, such as Southmead Hospital, Bristol Dental School or the Bristol Heart Institute.